chrishulbert/Wattle/Readme.md

 ## What to look at

 This is an example Xcode project that uses Wattle.
-Look at `ViewController.swift` to see how to use it.
-Look in the `Wattle` folder to see the networking code.
+Look at `Networking/ViewController.swift` to see how to use it.
+Look in the `Networking/Wattle` folder to see the networking code.
 It's only 125 lines of code at last count!
 Super simple.

 ## Why the name?